There are strict rules which govern how the Council is managed. Statutory documents relating to these rules will be listed below.

 The documents below can be printed for reference, but cannot be altered, and are published in accordance with Crown Copyright regulations.

-PARISH COUNCIL MEETING - MONDAY 2ND OF NOVEMBER AT 7PM.
+PARISH COUNCIL MEETING - MONDAY 1ST MARCH 2021 at 7PM.